MalloZup/fullrocketmetal/README.md

 As user of a Rocketchat, you can automatize your regular meeting events with `fullrocketmetal` easy.

-Fullrocketmetal let you schedule in a crontab regulary syntax, a regular event/reminder, which will sent to a channel name of your server.
+Fullrocketmetal let you schedule in a crontab regulary syntax, a regular `message` event/reminder, which will sent to a channel name of your server.

 ## Quickstart